MaryJay787/100-days-of-code/r1-log.md

 ### R1D12
 Was able to succesfully seperate my data according to id on the frontend and started displaying questions.
 Doesn't look pretty but progress is progress.

+### R1D13
+I was able to successfully extract on question at random from my array.

+### R1D15
+(I don't know how the days don't match for the log but I am fixing it now.)
+Currently trying not to be frustrated with all the errors I am running into with trying to pull data from a hash.